FH-Campus-Wien-WEB/web24-exercise-4/README.md

 # Web Technologies - Exercise 4

 The fourth and last assignment is about movie management.
 We are going to include functionality to search for movies using the `https://www.omdbapi.com/`, select some of the movies found and add them to our personal movie collection.
-We also will be adding a new button to each movie to remove it from our collection.
+We also will be adding a new button to each movie `article` element to be able to remove it from our collection.

 As usual, you find detailed information about each part in the **Tasks** section below.